 The Bureau of Ocean Energy Management’s (BOEM’s) Office of Renewable Energy Programs oversees development of offshore renewable energy projects on the Outer Continental Shelf (OCS).
-BOEM has identified wind energy areas (WEAs) on the OCS of North Carolina, and is in the process of locating WEAs in South Carolina.
-NCCOS is assessing the values and activities of coastal residents, to characterize and monitor the complex interactions between society, the environment, and energy development projects.
+BOEM identified wind energy areas (WEAs) on the OCS of North Carolina, and was in the process of locating WEAs in South Carolina.
+To inform management, NCCOS assessed the values and activities of coastal residents to characterize and monitor the complex interactions between society, the environment, and energy development projects.

 Why We Care

-This study focuses on a portion of the Carolina coast, spanning the coastal region of southern North Carolina and northern South Carolina, where BOEM is at varying stages of proposing offshore areas for wind energy development.
-The study region includes residents within 20 miles of the coast in Brunswick, Columbus, Pender, and New Hanover Counties in North Carolina, and Horry County in South Carolina.
+This study focused on a portion of the Carolina coast, spanning the coastal region of southern North Carolina and northern South Carolina, where BOEM was at varying stages of proposing offshore areas for wind energy development.
+The study region included residents within 20 miles of the coast in Brunswick, Columbus, Pender, and New Hanover Counties in North Carolina, and Horry County in South Carolina.

-This project is a collaborative effort between NOAA’s National Centers for Coastal Ocean Science (NCCOS), BOEM’s Office of Renewable Energy Programs (OREP), and NOAA’s Office for Coastal Management.
+This project was a collaborative effort between NOAA’s National Centers for Coastal Ocean Science (NCCOS), BOEM’s Office of Renewable Energy Programs (OREP), and NOAA’s Office for Coastal Management (OCM).

-This study will provide BOEM and NOAA with an enhanced understanding of the relationship between the use of marine space, the type and intensity of place-based attachments, and the likelihood of local engagement in social action to support or oppose renewable energy projects.
+This study provides BOEM and NOAA with an enhanced understanding of the relationship between the use of marine space, the type and intensity of place-based attachments, and the likelihood of local engagement in social action to support or oppose renewable energy projects.